franciscop/ola/readme.md

 Status of libraries updating animation mid-way:

-- Ola.js (this) - working smoothly, see above.
+- **Ola.js** - working smoothly, see screenshot above.
-- TweenMax - Supported natively, but the transition is.
+- **TweenMax** - Supported natively, but the transition is.
 See screenshot above.
-- Tween.js - Proposed API, but not implemented: https://github.com/tweenjs/tween.js/issues/257
+- **Tween.js** - Proposed API, but not implemented: https://github.com/tweenjs/tween.js/issues/257
 - [**Open an Issue**](https://github.com/franciscop/ola/issues/new) with other libraries that you know.

 ### Lazy loading